info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 data_poverty.csv |      173        |          5          |

 ### Dataset Citations

-  World Health Organization. (n.d.).
-Gho | by category | handwashing with SOAP - data by country.
+GHO | By category | Handwashing with soap - Data by country.
+Whoint.
+Published online 2021.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.WSHHYGIENE?lang=en

-  World Health Organization. (n.d.).
-Gho | by category | open defecation - data by country.
+GHO | By category | Open defecation - Data by country.
+Whoint.
+Published online 2021.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.WSHOPENDEFECATION?lang=en

-  World Health Organization. (n.d.).
-Gho | by category | number of reported cases - data by country.
+GHO | By category | Number of reported cases - Data by country.
+Whoint.
+Published online 2021.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.175?lang=en

-  World Health Organization. (n.d.).
-Gho | by category | rate of deaths by country - diarrhoeal diseases.
+GHO | By category | Rate of deaths by country - Diarrhoeal diseases.
+Whoint.
+Published online 2021.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/view.main.ghe2002015-CH3?lang=en

-  Poverty rate by country 2022. (n.d.).
+World Population Review.
+Poverty Rate by Country 2022.
+Worldpopulationreview.com.
+Published 2022.
 Retrieved October 31, 2022, from https://worldpopulationreview.com/country-rankings/poverty-rate-by-country

+### Data Provenance

+* Who collected the data: The World Health Organization collected the data for the first four data sets sourced.
+The World Population Review (data for poverty rate) used data from multiple sources from the World Bank, OECD, UN, Our World in Data, and the US Census (bottom of their site includes their sources).

+* Obtaining data: We initially obtained our data through the World Health Organization's website.
+After realizing some of the data sets no longer existed, we found additional data regarding poverty rates from the World Population Review.
+We credit the source of the data using APA citation.
+As explained above, the WHO and the World Population Review are trustworthy sources, so the data is credible.
 ## Expected Implications

 Assuming that areas that are poverty stricken have less access to clean water, the people in the affected areas have a higher likelihood of being infected with diseases such as cholera or diarrheal disease.